 - Can your current technology and practices meet the new normal?

 - Can you point me to the section in any ITSM framework that deals with this?
-ITIL 5 anyone?
+ITIL 5 for COVID-19 and ITSM anyone?

-If you have any comments or questions on my article, please post them in the comments.
+If you have any comments or questions on COVID-19 and ITSM, please post them in the comments.